guibueno/guibueno.github.io/_docs/01-introduction/03-decision-making.markdown

 ### Synthesis

-This section has indicated that language learners who are relying on online resources need to constantly make **informed decisions** on how to structure and spend their **practice time** to learn languages.
+This section has indicated that language learners who are relying on online resources need to constantly make **decisions** on how to structure and spend their **practice time** to learn languages.

-Even though the amount and diversity of language learning resources on the Internet is vast, users are usually left alone to make these important decisions without any official assistance.
+Even though the amount and diversity of language learning resources on the Internet is vast, users are usually left alone to make these important decisions without any formal assistance.

+Therefore, this section highlights a need for providing users with information to make **informed decisions** on how to use the available resources in order to learn languages in a more efficient way.